yusufm/smallfactory/smallfactory/core/v1/PLM_SPECIFICATION.md

 - Determinism: Given the same repo state and inputs, operations produce the same results.
 - Branding: User-facing name is "smallFactory" (lowercase s, uppercase F).
 - Predictable layout: Top-level directories (e.g., `entities/`, `inventory/`, `finished_goods/`, `workorders/`) are stable; new capabilities add new top-level dirs.

+- Single source of truth API:
+  - All tools and interfaces (CLI, Web, scripts, integrations) MUST call the Core API for all reads and writes.
+  - Direct file mutations are not supported; the API performs validation, defaulting, linting, and writes with required commit metadata.

 Terminology note: `sfid` refers to the smallFactory identifier for an entity (e.g., `p_...`, `l_...`, `sup_...`).
 External identifiers keep their native names, e.g., manufacturer part numbers (`mpn`), change record `eco` ID, or supplier-provided IDs.